ali-begic/sudoku/STYLE_GUIDE.md

-# Style Guide for Sudoku
+# Style Guide for Sudok

 This document outlines the coding style and conventions to follow for the **Sudoku** project.
 Consistent code style helps improve readability and maintainability.